-21. I didn’t start reading books until I was 21.
+21. I didn’t start reading books until I was twenty-one.
 Once I discovered literary fiction, I was hooked.
 I didn’t know how, but I knew I wanted to be a part of it.

-23. I wasn’t serious about writing until I was 28.
+23. I wasn’t serious about writing until I was twenty-eight.
 Sure, I had a couple failed attempts at writing a novel, but I didn’t seriously pursue writing until a few years ago.

-24. I have an inch-thick stack of discouraging rejection letters from agents and publishers from my 20’s.
+24. I have an inch-thick stack of discouraging rejection letters from agents and publishers from my twenties.

 27. When I started this site 18 months ago, I didn’t know what a blog was.
 (Seriously!)
 But I needed an outlet to share my writing and my experiences with other people.
 So I asked Ryan if he’d be willing to share his experiences—and my experiences—with the world.
 He said yes, and soon we created The Minimalists, started publishing essays, which we soon realized were called blog posts.
 We stuck with calling them essays, though, because we believed it better categorized what we were writing.
 The word essay derives from the French infinitive essayer, “to try” or “to attempt,” and we were writing about the changes we were attempting to make in our lives.

-28. I’ve known Ryan over 20 years—since we were fat little fifth graders.
+28. I’ve known Ryan over twenty years—since we were fat little fifth graders.

 30. I learned how utterly uninteresting I am while writing this list.